jelin-mi/project-backend/README.md

 - **Logout** - As a user I want to be able to log out from the website application so that I can make sure no one will access my account.

+- **See movies** - As a user I want to be able to see all the movies of all the users.

+- **Movie detail** - As a user I want to be able to see the detail of a movie.

+- **New movie** - As a user I want to be able to add a movie.

+- **Update movie** - As a user I want to be able to update the information of my movies.

+- **Watchlist** - As a user I want to be able to see the movies people recommended me.

 - **User profile** - As a user I want to be able to see my profile and edit it.

-- **Movie detail** - As a user I want to be able to see the detail of a movie and edit it.

-- **Movies** - As a user I want to be able to see all the movies of all the users.

-- **New movie** - As a user I want to be able to add movies to my user profile.

-- **See movies** - As a user I want to be able to see the movies I added to my Watchlist.

-- **Update movie** - As a user I want to be able to update the information of movies (Edit the Movie detail).

-- **Delete movie** - As a user I want to be able to delete movies.

 ​
 ## Backlog